 Washington Post several years ago.
 You can buy brandied cherries -- or you can make your own.
-It's so easy, and soooo good!!!
+It's so easy, and so good!!!

 1 1/2 pounds dark, sweet cherries, pitted